Purwanshi08/-HotPath/README.md

-Low-Latency Trading Systems Framework
+HotPath - Low-Latency Trading Systems Framework

 ## Overview

-This is my approach for a high-performance, production-grade C++ framework for building ultra-low-latency trading systems, used for quantitative finance and systems programming.
-My focus was on highly efficient and especially clean code.
+This repository contains a production-grade C++ framework for building ultra-low-latency trading systems, inspired by real-world quantitative finance infrastructure.
+The project focuses on high performance, modular design, and clean, maintainable code using modern C++ practices.
+It was built as a challenging systems programming exercise to deepen my understanding of low-latency architectures, performance optimization, and production-quality software engineering
-I saw this project as a challenge, trying to push as hard as I can, seeing what I can get done if I give it my all.

 ## Key Features

-- 🚀 Sub-microsecond latency processing (blazingly fast IMO)
+- 🚀 Ultra-low-latency request processing optimized for high-performance execution.
-- 🔬 Statistical arbitrage strategy
+- 🔬 Statistical arbitrage strategy implementation for quantitative trading.
-- 🧊 Lock-free concurrent data structures
+- 🧊 Lock-free concurrent data structures to maximize throughput and minimize contention.
-- 📊 Market data simulation (though, only a simulation)
+- 📊 Realistic market data simulation for strategy development and testing.
-- 🔍 Detailed performance benchmarking (run them yourself =)!)
+- 🔍 Comprehensive benchmarking suite for evaluating latency and system performance.

 ## Performance Highlights